 Sometimes all you need to do is improve your budget planning.
 Revisit or prepare a new budget, list down in detail all funds coming in and out.
 Reallocate the budget on some items and earmark excess funds for loan payments.
 In case there is really no room to gain extra after your comprehensive evaluation then you can pursue a debt consolidation plan.

 To find out if it is worth it to do debt consolidation, let us compare in this example below.
 Let’s assume that Adam has two outstanding loans.
 A short term unsecured loan personal that is 8% p.a. and a credit card debt of 18% p.a.
 Hence, the average interest rate comes out to 13% p.a.

-So, what Adam should be looking for is a loan that offers a rate which is lower than the said average.
+So, what Adam should be looking for is a personal loan that offers a rate that is lower than the average interest rate of 13%.
 That way Adam can reduce the interest he is paying for his loan.
 Let us show a calculation example: